Breaking the Assistant Mold: Modeling Behavioral Variation in LLM Based Procedural Character Generation: Related Works

 \textbf{Character Simulation and Role-Playing.} A growing line of research explores how LLMs can function as conversational agents with consistent personality, memory, and long-term coherence. \textit{Generative Agents} \cite{park2023generative} simulate memory-driven individuals inhabiting a shared environment, though their backgrounds are largely hand-crafted.
 In the role-playing domain, works such as \textit{RoleLLM} \cite{wang2023rolellm}, \textit{CharacterGLM} \cite{zhou2023characterglm}, and \textit{Character-LLM} \cite{shao2023character} focus on eliciting and sustaining role-specific behaviors through persona-conditioned dialogue systems.
 These efforts primarily target the \emph{believability} and \emph{consistency} of agent role play.
-In contrast, our work examines whether off-the-shelf LLMs can leverage their broad world knowledge to simulate \emph{behaviorally diverse populations}—spanning distinct moral dispositions and interactional tendencies—rather than a few coherent yet homogeneous individuals.
+In contrast, our work examines whether off-the-shelf LLMs can leverage their broad world knowledge to simulate \emph{behaviorally diverse populations}, spanning distinct moral dispositions and interactional tendencies.

 \textbf{Procedural Content Generation with LLMs.} Beyond characters, LLMs have been used for procedural generation of levels, stories, and worlds.
 For example, Word2World \cite{nasir2024word2world} generates narratives/world descriptions, Mariogpt \cite{sudhakaran2023mariogpt} generates levels, and works in text adventure or interactive story generation \cite{freiknecht2020procedural,hu2024game} show how LLMs can produce dynamic environments.
 WorldWeaver \cite{jinworldweaver} also overlaps somewhat, using LLMs to generate world contexts and roles.